TBD54566975/technical-proposals/tp027/README.md

   // matches the commitStrategy of the RecordsWrite.
 Is this needed here if it exists on the Write? mostly to prevent issues?
   commitStrategy: CommitStrategy;

-  //from RecordsWrite, used for key derivation: protocol?: string;
+  //from parent RecordsWrite used for key derivation:
+  dataFormat: string;
+  protocol?: string;
   protocolPath?: string;
   schema?: string;
-  contextId?: string;
+  contextId?: string; // contextId dependency for key derivation will be removed in https://github.com/TBD54566975/dwn-sdk-js/pull/452/files#diff-93bec3b5cd4732dbf5e87a5cb6b93f9a4622f7f77ea48e8d79276591af3c42c8L129

   // standard message data
   dataCid: string;
   dataSize: number;
   messageTimestamp: string;
-  dataFormat: string;
 };

 type RecordsCommitMessage = {